KeqingLiuVU/DS5690Project/README.md

 # **Linkedin Jobs Easy Application**
 # Overview

-**Challenge:** Applying for over 50 jobs to secure an interview is a time-intensive process, with each application taking at least one minute.
-This demands a considerable time investment while offering minimal opportunities for personal growth.
+**Challenge:** Applying for over 50 jobs to secure an interview is a highly time-consuming process, with each application requiring at least one minute.
+This results in a significant time investment with minimal personal growth opportunities.

-**Goal:** The goal of this project is to create an application that automates the process of applying for easy-apply jobs on LinkedIn using my personal information, saving valuable time.
+**Goal:** This project aims to automate the process of applying for LinkedIn's easy-apply jobs using my personal information, saving valuable time and improving efficiency.

 **Approach**: The project integrates two key components:

-1. A workflow to interact with the LinkedIn website and automate the job application process.
+1. **Automation Workflow:** Interacts with LinkedIn's website to apply for jobs automatically.

-2. An AI-powered system to generate and fill answers for application questions during the process.
+2. **AI-Powered Answer Generation:** Utilizes an AI model to generate and fill answers for application questions during the process.

 # Presentation materials